Waiver Process Overview For Registrars

 ADA Waivers

-Town must submit a physician-certified statement of the nature of the disability; a statement of the accommodation requested; a summary of the actions taken by the town to accommodate the player and why those actions have not been deemed satisfactory or why action by BAYS is required; and a recommendation by the town as to the specific action that should be taken.
+Towns must submit a statement certified by a healthcare professional of the nature of the disability; a statement of the accommodation requested; a summary of the actions taken by the town to accommodate the player and why those actions have not been deemed satisfactory or why action by BAYS is required; and a recommendation by the town as to the specific action that should be taken.
 ADA waivers require a Waivers Committee vote.
 If a player will play on an MTOC-eligible team in the Spring, a vote by the Mass Youth Soccer Leagues Committee will be necessary for the player to play at MTOC.

 Interleague waivers are REQUIRED for ALL PLAYERS who live in a non-BAYS town and extra steps are necessary.
 See the online Waiver Application for detailed instructions.
 Please review the instructions carefully.
 BAYS Interleague waivers START with the submission of an online BAYS Waiver Application.